 Some procedural interactions will also no longer apply, so for example cartel members will not be able to safeguard their position in national queues for leniency by submitting "short form" national applications in conjunction with a full EU application.

 The third key pillar of EU competition law is State aid.
-The rules prohibit Member States from distorting competition by granting aid to specific businesses.
-There is no equivalent provision in UK competition law.
-The obligations apply only to Member States, so the UK outside the EU will be able (subject to WTO rules) to provide aid to businesses in the UK without fear of EU action.
-Conversely, the UK will have no scope to oppose the grant of unlawful aid by other Member States.
+The rules apply only to Member States and prohibit Member States from distorting competition by granting aid to specific businesses.
+There is currently no equivalent provision in UK competition law.

 This article is part of our Brexit series